ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 -Slightly increased enemy damage scaling and medium enemy health to keep it parallel to Haz4->5
 -Figured out how to control elite spawns but...

-**Update v4.2 Changelog:**
+**Update v4.3 Changelog:**
-Had to redo since aoe babies complained about elites and now that section is gone
+Discovered a mistake that reduced grunt veterancy to pathetic haz5 levels.

 ## Hazard 7 - v4.1
 **Authors:** Ike